 These data reviews were held with all teachers of a grade level.
 This way, the teachers would get a big picture of all students’ needs in their grade level.
 Thus, they were more compliant if a student in a different classroom got support over one of the students they were worried about because they could see that the data pointed to this decision.
 This also shifted the perspective among teachers from “my students” to “our students.”

 RTI needs to be a way of thinking, not a checkmark.

-According to Jim Wright, the creator of Intervention Central, one of the biggest indicators that an RTI implementation is going to be successful is whether or not the school principal is on board.
-If RTI doesn’t permeate the entire school culture and the way they solve problems, it's hard for it to be effective, and it’s not likely to stick around.
+According to Jim Wright, the creator of Intervention Central, one of the biggest indicators that an RTI implementation will be successful is whether or not the school principal is on board.
+If RTI doesn’t permeate the entire school culture and how they solve problems, it’s hard for it to be effective, and it’s not likely to stick around.
 It becomes a checkmark rather than a paradigm shift.

 You don’t have to use a three-tiered model.

 Dr. Douglas Fuchs of Vanderbilt University points out that RTI doesn’t have to be the classic three-tiered pyramid.
-Some schools could benefit from a more ambitious four-tiered model while other schools would benefit from a simpler two-tiered model.
+Some schools could benefit from a more ambitious four-tiered model, while others benefit from a simpler two-tiered model.
 In theory, he believes more tiers are better, but depending on the school’s background and how long they’ve been implementing RTI determines whether more tiers are beneficial in practice.
-If a school is just starting to implement RTI for the first time, a two-tiered model can be more effective because they can work on solidifying the first two tiers—which can take a significant amount of time and effort—before layering in additional levels.
-A school with an established RTI program that is functioning well could greatly benefit from adding an additional fourth, or maybe even a fifth, tier.
+Suppose a school is starting to implement RTI for the first time.
+In that case, a two-tiered model can be more effective because they can work on solidifying the first two tiers—which can take a significant amount of time and effort—before layering in additional levels.
+A school with an established RTI program functioning well could greatly benefit from adding a fourth or even a fifth tier.